Autodesk/sydevs/user_manual/atomic_nodes.md

     port<message, output, array1d<int64>> occupant_position_output;
 ```

 By convention, flow input and message input ports usually have names that end in `_input`, and message output and flow output ports have names that end in `_output`.
+Ports are declared in the public section of a node, ensuring that they can be referenced by the encompassing node.

 Note that every port has a data type, which must be one of the following core types: